top of page

 Medications Many medications may include side effects like dizziness or drowsiness, directly detracting from the person’s ability to balance.

 Inappropriate footwear The feet need to be able to sense the ground beneath us in order to feed correct information back to the brain.
 Feet may also need appropriately supportive footwear.
 Shoes with greater heel cushioning tend to throw the lower body out of whack due to the increased angle between the rear foot and the ground, resulting in an anterior pelvic tilt that causes multiple muscle imbalances in the lower body.
-Whether your shoes provide inadequate support or too much cushioning and motion control, both can play a critical role in affecting your balance.
+Whether your shoes provide inadequate support or too much cushioning and motion control, each scenario can play a critical role in affecting your balance.

 Static vs Dynamic balance